AntonFagerberg/antonfagerberg.github.io/about.markdown

 I was part of the 2017 and 2018 program committee for Øredev - I wrote a little about it and added videos for the first year (2017) [here](/blog/oredev-program-committee/).
 I'm not a big conference enthusiast but it's fun from time to time.
 I attended Øredev in Malmö for many years and I've also visited StrangeLoop in St. Louis and JFocus in Stockholm.
 Nowadays I mainly look at the videos online - or just skip it altogether!

 My spare time is mostly spent with my family as my children are still very young (and demanding).
 I enjoy gardening, not that I'm particularly good at it but I enjoy the "disconnected/offline feeling" of getting my hands dirty and digging around, trimming bushes and planting flowers.
+Recently I also started dabbling with making sourdough bread.
-We also spend quite a lot of our resources into making or house the home we want - a cozy, relaxing and safe space for us where we can decompress, recharge and have fun!
+Otherwise we spend a lot of our time and resources into making or house the home we want - a cozy, relaxing and good space for us where we can enjoy life, recharge and have fun!

-There's also something about calmness, simplicity and perhaps minimalism (conceptually more than aesthetically) than I'm really drawn to - I think it's very important to me.
-I've got a feeling that the way we live, the stuff we use and how we manage our time is not doing us any favors.
-My hope is to expand on this at some point.

 ## 2024 edition
 I've been running this website (or versions of it) for a very long time, probably two decades.